DAV is a nonprofit that provides a lifetime of support for veterans of all generations and their families.

 Programs and Focus Areas

-With nearly 1,300 chapters across the country, DAV provides a national support network for veterans and their families.
+With over 1,200 chapters across the country, DAV provides a national support network for veterans and their families.
 Below you’ll find resource materials and background on key DAV services.

 Subject Matter Experts